mark-hennessy/spreadsheet-utils/README.md

 [CRYPTOFINANCE Blog Post](https://jbuty.com/how-to-get-crypto-currencies-rates-and-more-in-google-sheet-1a57e571bc14)

 You can change the refresh interval in the script editor.
 Just be aware that the Sheets API limits you to 20,000 HTTP requests per day.
-If you refresh hundreds of formulas that make HTTP requests on a 1 minute interval, then it won't take very long before the formulas start returning errors telling you to wait for 24 hours.
+If you refresh hundreds of formulas that make HTTP requests on a 1 minute interval, then it won't take long before the formulas start returning errors telling you to wait for 24 hours.

 [Limits Document](https://developers.google.com/apps-script/guides/services/quotas)